-At SickKids Foundation, the largest charitable funder of child health research in Canada, I support our marketing, donor experience and impact, and development (fundraising) teams.
+At SickKids Foundation, the largest charitable funder of child health research in Canada, I support marketing, donor experience, and fundraising teams.
 I'm also a Board member at Community Foundations of Canada, a network of more than 200 foundations driving local solutions for national change.
-My interest in film-based storytelling has evolved from reporting at the Abu Dhabi Film Festival and TIFF to serving the jury at Edmonton's inaugural FascinAsian Film Festival and Board of Directors at EIFF.
+My interest in visual storytelling has evolved from reporting at the Abu Dhabi Film Festival and TIFF to serving the Board of Directors at EIFF and juries at the Digital Publishing Awards and Edmonton's inaugural FascinAsian Film Festival.

 My work across the philanthropic, tech, post-secondary, and media sectors has appeared in transformational gift proposals, C-suite speeches and letters, annual endowment and impact reports, strategic plans, newspaper analyses, magazine features, book chapters, branded content channels, broadcast shows, televised and online videos, a mini-doc, radio programs, live talkshows, university/college classrooms where I taught journalism and social entrepreneurship, a festival in Central Park where I oversaw editorial coverage, and an award-winning podcast where I was showrunner.